-There is a critical need for advanced coating technologies that are easily applied, cost effective, mechanically durable and more corrosion resistant than those currently available.
-Such coating technologies will shed water and corrosion initiators, be durable and abrasion/impact resistant and, as a result, provide longer term corrosion protection of the steel and aluminum that comprise landing gear.
+There is a critical need for advanced multi-functional coating technologies that are easily applied, cost-effective, mechanically durable, and more corrosion resistant than those currently available.
+Such coating technologies will shed water and corrosion initiators, be durable and abrasion/impact resistant and, as a result, provide longer-term corrosion protection of the steel and aluminum that comprise landing gear.
 These properties will enable reuse of parts instead of replacement, extend part lifetimes, reduce depot maintenance expense and reduce or eliminate hazardous waste (Cr, Cd) disposal costs and increase reliability and readiness of USAF assets.

 Gentoo is a durable hydrophobic surface treatment system, to meet this need.
 Gentoo has shown exceptional durability and ability to shed water and other fluids (jet fuel, transmission fluid, deicing fluid) and has led to a significant improvement in both the delay and lower rate of corrosion over that of current United States Military qualified (MIL) paint and plating.
 This reduction in corrosion will directly translate to cost savings through decreased maintenance of landing gear components, and reduced rejection of corroded parts.

-The hydrophobic surface treatment is comprised of a transparent, hybrid organic–inorganic matrix based on silane-modified polymer chemistry.
-The surface treatment combines the flexibility, impact resistance, durability, abrasion resistance, corrosion protection and UV resistance of commercially available organic polymer coatings combined with a low surface energy for enhanced water-shedding performance.
+The hydrophobic surface treatment is comprised of a transparent, hybrid organic-inorganic matrix based on silane-modified polymer chemistry.
+The surface treatment combines the flexibility, impact resistance, durability, abrasion resistance, corrosion protection, and UV resistance of commercially available organic polymer coatings combined with low surface energy for enhanced water-shedding performance.